sfjbs-b1-g107/Project_group107/README.md

 <!-- CONTRIBUTING -->
 ## To Contribute

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+To Contribute/Add features or resolve bugs, Follow the steps below:

 1. Pull the Project
-2. Create your Feature Branch
+2. Create your Feature Branch.
+(Make a Seperate branch)
-3. Commit your Changes
+3. Commit your Changes in the new branch.
-4. Push to the Branch
+4. Push to the new Branch
-5. Open a Pull Request
+5. Create a Pull Request.

+<b>DO NOT MAKE ANY CHANGES TO MAIN BRANCH</b>

 <p align="right">(<a href="#top">back to top</a>)</p>